-Although Keeping Together, the latest project from Averie Swanson, isn’t actually open and operational yet, it’s quickly become one of the most anticipated breweries around.
-Swanson had previously helmed the brewing program at renowned Texas brewery Jester King before moving to Chicago.
+Keeping Together is the latest project from Averie Swanson, who had previously helmed the brewing program at renowned Texas brewery Jester King before moving to Chicago.

 Swanson remains one of the most talented brewers in the industry and continues to earn acclaim for thoughtful, exciting beers that demonstrate her skill and dedication to the craft.

 After living in California and Australia, Luna Bay co-founder Bridget Connelly saw an opportunity to bring a better-for-you alcoholic beverage to the U.S. market.

 At the time, a hard kombucha brand didn’t exist in Chicago.
 So Connelly and her business partner, Claire Ridge, brought Luna Bay Booch to the metro area.
 But as two women with a new product, they had trouble getting themselves and their brand taken seriously.

 “It’s pretty cutthroat,” says Connelly.
 “It was challenging for us to just get going and to learn to have thick skin.”